In this article on the 3 parenting styles formulated by Diana Baumrind, you'll get:

 I think The Cosby Show represent an archetypical authoritative family: Control / demandingness is high and responsiveness / warmth is high as well.

-The uninvolved parents fulfil their children's physical needs but are otherwise distant, detached, and disengaged.
+The uninvolved parents fulfill their children's physical needs but are otherwise distant, detached, and disengaged.

 The uninvolved parents may lead 'full' lives but their life is emotionally separate from that of their children.
 There are few demands and limits and communication and responsiveness is low.